robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 >  **NOTE - Locked robots and event updates**
 > If a robot is locked during registration, the library will be unable to subscribe to its joints and end effector pose events.
-> It will schedule an automatic subscription after its unlock.
+> It will schedule an automatic resubscription after its unlock.

 ### Navigation and Session Members
 Apart from object types, the `Arcor2Session` class maintains a collection of scenes, projects, and packages.